-The secondary outcomes/endpoints are applicable for the internal phase 1 dose deescalation, crossover and open label parts of the study.
+The secondary outcomes/endpoints are applicable for the internal phase 1 dose deescalation and crossover parts of the study.

-- Improvement in disease severity measured by iscorEB (Bruckner et al., 2018).
+- Change in EBDASI total score (as described in section 4.5.1) at 6 months post infusion (from day 0, period baseline). - Change in disease severity measured by iscorEB at 3 and 6 months post infusion (from day 0, period baseline) (Bruckner et al., 2018).
 The iscorEB consists of 2 parts clinician and patient scores.
 In the first part, the clinician will score skin, mucosal and internal organs involvement, laboratory abnormalities and complications.
 In the second part, the patient or caregiver will need to give scores to each domain which consists of pain, itch, essential functions, sleeping, daily activates, mood and impact.
-These subscores will be combined into total iscorEB. - Improvement of general clinical appearance of skin disease as assessed by clinical photography.
+These subscores will be combined into a total iscorEB score.